Dysgraphia

 • Use visual media: Use visual media like overheads, captioned films, slides, and videotapes.

-• Provide a written outline: A written outline can help students prepare for class and know where to focus their listening.
+• Provide a written outline: It can help students prepare for class and know where to focus their listening.

-• Tell students when something is important: Use a phrase, tone of voice, and gesture that’s consistent.
+• Tell students when something is important: Use a phrase, tone of voice, and consistent gesture.

 • Encourage students to tape-record classes: Students can listen to the words multiple times and review the tape for main points.